Carl Nelson Gorman: Death, honors, and legacy

 Gorman died from cancer on January 29, 1998, in Gallup, New Mexico.
 His son R.C.
 Gorman (1931–2005) was a renowned Navajo artist.
-HIs daughter Zonnie Gorman is a noted historian of Navajo Code Talkers.
+His daughter Zonnie Gorman is a noted historian of Navajo Code Talkers.
 His son Alfred Kee Gorman (1957–1966) also was an artist, but he died at an early age.

 In 1990, Gorman was awarded a doctor of humane letters from the University of New Mexico.

 Shortly after his retirement in 1973, UC Davis named their new museum, the C.N.
 Gorman Museum in his honor, and Gorman donated to the collection.
 In 1995, Northern Arizona University unveiled a code talker monument, a bust of Gorman sculpted by his son, R.C.
 Gorman.

-Art collections & exhibits
+Museum collections and exhibitions

 His artwork is included in the permanent museum collections of the C.N.
 Gorman Museum, the Brooklyn Museum, and the National Museum of the American Indian.

 In addition to the many public and private collections of Gorman's work, the Gorman Family has an extensive collection of his artworks, notes, and other ephemera.
 The Michael Gorman Gallery in Taos, New Mexico, regularly includes rare artwork by the late Carl N. Gorman.